plotly/Kaleido/README.md

 ```

 ## Build orca_next
 This will build the `orca_next` application to `repos/build/orca_next`, and bundle shared libraries and fonts.
 The input source for this application is in `repos/orca_next/orca_next.cc`.
-Right now, this is identical to `headless_example`.

 ```
 $ docker run -it -v `pwd`/repos/:/repos  jonmmease/chromium-builder:0.5 /repos/build_orca_next